HireAbo/awesome-interview-questions-5000-jobs/Healthcare and Medicine/Nursing/Operating Room OR Nurse.md

 Welcome to the Operating Room (OR) Nurse Interview Preparation !
 This resource is designed to help you ace your Operating Room (OR) Nurse interviews with confidence.

+Operating Room (OR) nurses play a crucial role in the healthcare system by providing specialized care to patients requiring surgical intervention.
+These highly skilled nurses work in the operating room, assisting surgeons and other healthcare professionals during surgical procedures.
+OR nurses are responsible for preparing the operating room, ensuring all necessary equipment and supplies are available, and maintaining a sterile environment.
+They monitor the patient's vital signs throughout the procedure, administer medications, and provide emotional support to patients and their families.
+OR nurses collaborate closely with the surgical team to ensure patient safety and optimal outcomes.
+Their expertise and dedication make them essential members of the healthcare team in delivering high-quality surgical care.

 ## 🚀 Overview

 Whether you're a seasoned Operating Room (OR) Nurse or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Operating Room (OR) Nurse interviews to help you prepare and succeed.